ashotmsryan/so_long42/README.md

-It’s time for you to create a basic computer graphics project!
+It's my first graphical project(2D minigame) by C,

-so long will help you improve your skills in the following areas: window management, event handling, colors, textures, and so forth.
+so long improved my skills in the following areas: window management, event handling, colors, textures, and so forth.

 Here I used the school graphical library: the MiniLibX!
 This library was